juancolchete/waveSend/README.md

 ### Phase 1: Deploy
 - Full deployment on Scroll Sepolia
 - Support for ERC-20 tokens

 ### Phase 2: Expansion
 - Expansion to additional blockchain networks
 - Support for NFTs
+- Expasion to Lighitning NetWork

 ### Phase 3: Partnership
 - Partnerships with humanitarian organizations for implementation in crisis areas.